christophmark/bayesloop/README.md

 bl.plotParameterEvolution(S, xLower=1851, xUpper=1962)
 plt.show()
 ```
 This analysis indicates a significant improvement of safety conditions between 1880 and 1900.
-Check out the tutorial (TODO) for further insights into this data set!
+Check out the [tutorial](https://github.com/christophmark/bayesloop/blob/master/docs/bayesloop_tutorial.ipynb) for further insights!

 ## Installation
 To install the latest version of *bayesloop*, download the zipped version or clone the repository and install *bayesloop* using `python setup.py install`.

-Another option is to install *bayesloop* from the master branch using pip:
+Another option is to install *bayesloop* from the master branch using pip (requires git):
 ```
 pip install git+https://github.com/christophmark/bayesloop
 ```